-61. Given the clarification from Public Health England and subsequent agreement by Hampshire County Council Chief Officers on the appropriate use of the Public Health grant, on 4 November 2021 Full Council will be asked to agree to reduce the Tt2021 savings requirement from £6.802m to £3.128m.
-This saving has now been achieved in full.

-62. In addition, a further saving of £236,000 arising from the items that were part of the consultation (£3.05m) has been identified and is proposed to be implemented.
+- 62. Given the clarification from Public Health England and subsequent agreement by Hampshire County Council Chief Officers on the appropriate use of the Public Health grant, on 4 November 2021 Full Council agreed to reduce the Tt2021 savings requirement from £6.802m to £3.128m.
+This saving has now been achieved in full. - 63.
+In addition, a further saving of £236,000 arising from the items that were part of the consultation (£3.05m) has been identified and is proposed to be implemented.
 The proceeds of these savings are not required to meet the amended savings target, instead this funding would be retained within the Public Health function to support, through reinvestment, further transformation in priority Public Health programmes.